-Several challenges successfully addressed during project design and implementation provide lessons applicable to other remediation projects.
+Several challenges were successfully addressed during project design and implementation and the lessons learned are applicable to other remediation projects.
 These include efficient navigation and application of complex waste regulations, upfront considerations of adaptive management practices to address unforseen field conditions, and proactive and early engagement with disposal facilities, multiple state agencies, and local emergency response personnel.
 Key lessons learned during the project are discussed below.

-- Sustainability goals can be customized based on project requirements and stakeholder input. - The contractor's early engagement during the design process led to the efficient implementation of GSR strategies and project carbon emissions tracking. - The collaborative engagement among state regulators, the Potentially Liable Persons (PLPs), the consulting teams, and the general contractor was critical to the planning process, leading to realistic and optimized construction and waste-handling approaches. - Adaptive management strategies were instrumental in the innovative waste management approaches, including recycling and reusing materials to help reduce transportation and disposal volumes. - Standardizing material tracking sheet format, making data input intuitive, and leveraging the accounting system, APIs, or third-party software to simplify data entry. - A comparison of the project estimate and proposed design with actual project data provided additional insight for future projects.
+- Sustainability goals can be customized based on project requirements and stakeholder input. - The contractor's early engagement during the design process led to the efficient implementation of GSR strategies and project carbon emissions tracking. - Collaborative engagement among state regulators, the Potentially Liable Persons (PLPs), the consulting teams, and the general contractor was critical to the planning process, leading to realistic and optimized construction and waste-handling approaches. - Adaptive management strategies were instrumental in developing the innovative waste management approaches, including recycling and reusing materials to help reduce transportation and disposal volumes. - Standardizing the material tracking sheet format made data input intuitive, and leveraging the accounting system, APIs, or third-party software simplified data entry. - A comparison of the project estimate and proposed design with actual project data provided additional insight for future projects.